kolypto/learning-and-playground/go/protobuf/README.md

 The reason that this functionality is not included in the Protocol Buffer library is because we have never had a use for it inside Google.

+# gRPC

+Two types of RPC services:

+* Simple RPC: waits for a response to come back
+* Server-side streaming RPC: the client gets a stream to read a sequence of messages back
+* Client-side streaming RPC: client writes a sequence of messages
+* Bi-directional streaming RPC: both sides send a sequence of messages